 Pa was a former indentured laborer who had traveled to Guyana, from India, as a child in search of work.

-I dreamed of seeing where my grandfather came from,” she told me.
+“I dreamed of seeing where my grandfather came from,” she told me.

-There was a trip leaving in just a few months.
-The group of Indo-Guyanese travelers were all within the same age group, all very spiritual like my mother, some would also be traveling solo, and a lot of them would be traveling to India for the first time.
-This was the group she had been searching for, it was destiny.
+One day, determined to make her dream a reality, she sat down with a list of phone numbers for Hindu temples in the Greater Toronto Area.
+She was determined to find a group headed to India soon.
+After dialing the first number, she told the kind woman who answered the phone of her dilemma, then received a surprising answer.
+There was a trip leaving in just a few months!
+This group of Indo-Guyanese travelers were all within the same age group, all were very spiritual like my mother, some would also be traveling solo, and a lot of them would be going to India for the first time.
+This group was the one she had been searching for all her life.
+It was destiny.

-It was very sacred, she said solemnly.
+“It was very sacred,” she said solemnly.

 The two weeks spent traveling through India was an especially enlightening experience for my mother.
-Being able to reconnect to her Indian roots and experience a land and culture so foreign yet oddly familiar really solidified her Indian identity.
+Being able to reconnect to her Indian roots and experience a land and culture so foreign yet oddly familiar truly solidified her Indian identity.

-Do it.
+“Do it.
 If you have the opportunity, do it.
 It may be a once in a lifetime experience.
-I’m glad that I did.
+I’m glad that I did.”